 The pika, aka rock rabbit, resembles a mouse, but is actually more closely related to rabbits and hares.
 It’s part of the order Lagomorpha.
 A couple features set them apart from rabbits and hares too: short ears and a long tale.
 As cute as they are, don’t get any ideas of owning one for a pet.
 These are wild animals, through and through.
 They are best kept that way.
 Pikas are native to colder climates.
 You can find them in North America, Asia, and certain parts of Eastern Europe.
 They can survive at altitudes of up to 9,000 feet in talus formations (piles of rocks that accumulate at the base of a cliff).
-Due to climate change, they have started migrating slowly to higher and higher elevations.
+Due to climate change and habitat destruction, they have started migrating slowly to higher and higher elevations.
 But they are running out of places to go.

 First the Stats…

 Lifespan: Up to 7 years

 1.)
 Even though they technically live in colonies, they are very defensive of their individual homes and will ferociously fight others that they deem a threat to their house.
 “Get off my lawn!”

 2.)
 Just like rabbits, after eating they excrete soft green feces, which they then eat again to get further nutrition.
 After this is done, they produce the solid fecal pellets.
 Mmmm, a poopoo platter!